Low Wray Campsite FAQs

 Where is the nearest food shop?

-Ambleside is a 10 minute drive away and offers several small grocery stores, including a Spar (open 8am - 10pm every day) and Tesco Extra (6am - 11pm every day).
-Hawkshead also has a Co-op, a 10 minute drive away.
-The nearest large supermarket is Booths at Windermere (20 - 25 minute drive), behind the railway station.
+Ambleside is a 10 minute drive away and offers several small grocery stores, and there's another in Hawkshead.
+The nearest large supermarket is in Windermere (20 - 25 minute drive), behind the railway station.

 Where is the nearest pub/restaurant?

 There are two country pubs with restaurant areas within a two-mile radius of the site.
 One is on the main B5286 and can be reached on foot from the campsite (approx 45 minute walk along a bridlepath), or a five minute drive away.
 Another is situated on the road which leads to Tarn Hows (approx 40 minute walk along the road) or ten minutes in the car.
 Both Hawkshead and Ambleside offer extensive choices for eating out.

 The nearest bank with a cash machine is in Ambleside.
 There are cash machines and cashback facilities in Ambleside and Hawkshead.

 Low Wray is a dog-friendly campsite and all well-behaved dogs are welcome at no additional charge.
 They must be kept on a lead at all times and exercised away from other campers.
 Please pick up after your dogs right away.